yeildifyalex/yeildify/README.md

 ## Service 1
 A simple Java REST service which takes a JSON message object and returns the same JSON with a random number between 0 & 1 included in the response.

-The REST Server is embedded within the Jar & libraries so it can be run directly from Java The Dockerfile is contained within the Maven src structure so that simple substitution can be performed.
+The REST Server is embedded within the Jar & libraries so it can be run directly from Java.

+The Dockerfile is contained within the Maven src structure so that simple substitution can be performed.

 ## Service 2
 A simple Java REST service which takes a JSON message object and returns the message in reversed order.

-The REST Server is embedded within the Jar & libraries so it can be run directly from Java The Dockerfile is contained within the Maven src structure so that simple substitution can be performed.
+The REST Server is embedded within the Jar & libraries so it can be run directly from Java.

+The Dockerfile is contained within the Maven src structure so that simple substitution can be performed.

 ## Service 1 Integration Test